M. Kathryn Kelly | Genealogist

 Association of Professional Genealogists

 My own interest in genealogy began about 1988, inspired by my mother's need to operate the multi-media viewers and rapidly evolving computer databases used of the time.
-Conveniently located at the Maine State Archives and State Libraries nearby in Augusta, Maine; visits that started as passive instruction for my mother soon became the opportunity to touch the signatures of my grandparents generations after they had left their print on paper.
+Conveniently located at the Maine State Archives and State Library nearby in Augusta, Maine; visits that started as passive instruction for my mother soon became the opportunity to touch the signatures of my great-grandparents generations after they had left their print on paper.
 Federal censuses and militia pay stubs, old birth and death records all became bold snapshots of life, footnotes in time, sourcing an even greater story than I could image on my own.

 The endlessly knowledgeable staff of the Search Room at the Archives was always patient with my "what if?" and "where do I look next?" questions, and in time I was finding everything I needed on my own and had I begun to devour the genealogical resources in the State Library downstairs.
 I also started collecting together my own research library full of 'How-to-find-your-Roots' books, old town histories, historic genealogies and all the old photos and family stories I could get my hands on.
 It was with great pleasure that I found part of my own maternal genealogy published in 1904, with only 300 copies privately printed and bound in the pages of "The Yates Book" by Edgar Yates.